leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramGraphPlugin/ProgramGraph.md

-A Code Flow Graph is an extension of a [Block Flow Graph](#graph-block-flow) in which each graph node (i.e., vertex) contains the list of instructions contained within the associated block.
+A Code Flow Graph is an extension of a [Block Flow Graph](#block-flow-graph) in which each graph node (i.e., vertex) contains the list of instructions contained within the associated block.
 The list of instructions are passed to the graph as the vertex label.